FastMoq Testing Guide

 IFileSystem

-GetObject<IFileSystem>() can return the predefined MockFileSystem instance when FastMoq is in lenient mode and you have not already registered or created an IFileSystem dependency.
+Use GetFileSystem() when you want FastMoq's shared in-memory file system explicitly.
+GetObject<IFileSystem>() resolves that same shared instance when built-in file-system resolution is enabled and you have not already registered or created an IFileSystem dependency.

 Use this when you want a real in-memory file system quickly: